AkshithSagar/MyMovieList/API_Documentation.md

 <img width="892" alt="loginCookie" src="https://user-images.githubusercontent.com/46960754/161305218-f1572235-dadb-4e3e-ab42-1ad05a53fea4.png">

-## GET - user
+### GET - user
+* Get user - this is for retrieving the currently logged in user based on the session cookie
+* It can be accessed directily using the GET endpoint - http://localhost:3000/user
-* Get user - this is for retrieving the currently logged in user based on the session cookie There is no request body for this as this service looks for the current session cookie and provides a response.
+* There is no request body for this as this service looks for the current session cookie and provides a response.
 The response looks as follows -

 ```
 {